Books by Debi Bower available on Amazon - shop now

 Seneca Art & Cultural Center

-The Seneca Art & Cultural Center serves as a repository of the rich history and culture of the Seneca people, ensuring that it is passed down to future generations.
+The Seneca Art & Cultural Center serves as a repository of the rich history and culture of the Seneca people, ensuring they are passed down to future generations.
 They organize various activities such as film screenings, meditation sessions, group hikes, storytelling events, and educational opportunities on planting and land conservation.

 The Friends of Ganondagan, Inc.’s vision statement is clear in its message.
-They aim to establish the Ganondagan State Historic Site as a globally recognized resource for the Hodinöhsö:ni history, culture, and living traditions that promote universal values of peace, cooperation, and respect for each other and the natural world.
+They aim to establish the Ganondagan State Historic Site as a globally recognized resource for the Hodinöhsö:ni history, culture, and living traditions, promoting universal values of peace, cooperation, and respect for each other and the natural world.

 At Ganondagan, all the activities and experiences are focused on those fundamental principles.